dasch-swiss/dsp-ingest/README.md

 The documentation is published under <https://docs.dasch.swiss/> and managed by [DSP-DOCS](https://github.com/dasch-swiss/dsp-docs) repository.
 Documentation is written in [Markdown](https://www.markdownguide.org/) and built with [MkDocs](https://www.mkdocs.org/).

+## Writing documentation // Build and serve the docs locally

+Follow the installation instructions from the dsp-docs repository in order to build and serve the documentation locally.
+Once the necessary software is installed you can use `mkdocs serve` for a live preview on  http://127.0.0.1:8000/.